-- “Student Reports, Internationalism, and Collective Identity at the Japanese Eiwa Schools,” History of Childhood Seminar, Magdalen College, University of Oxford, Upcoming - 12 June 2019
+- “Student Reports, Internationalism, and Collective Identity at the Japanese Eiwa Schools,” History of Childhood Seminar, Magdalen College, University of Oxford, 12 June 2019

-- ‘An Ever Greater Power for Good’: Peaceful Transnational Exchange and the Eiwa School Network in Pacific War Japan," Fifth Berlin International Global History Student Conference, Friedrich-Meinecke-Institut, Freie Universität, Berlin, Germany, Upcoming – 1-2 June 2019
+- “‘Friends of Other Lands’: Peaceful Transnational Exchange and the Eiwa School Network in Pacific War Japan”, Fifth Berlin International Global History Student Conference, Friedrich-Meinecke-Institut, Freie Universität, Berlin, Germany, 31 May-2 June 2019

 - “‘Such Unrighteous War’: Christianity in the Pacific War at the Japanese Shizuoka Eiwa Mission Girls’ School," The 2019 Interdisciplinary History of War Conference, All Soul's College, University of Oxford, 19 March 2019

 - “Japan’s Gendered Peace and Suffrage Activism at Home and through a Transnational Lens,” Pacific Worlds in Global History: Graduate Perspectives on Approaches, Challenges & Disciplinary Futures Workshop, The Pacific World as Analytical Space: Problems and Potential, Nuffield College, University of Oxford, 30 November 2018

 - “Japanese Activist Christian Women and Gendered Ideas of War and Peace in the 1930s,” University of Reading Research in Progress Postgraduate Conference – Histories of Gender, 24 Oct 2018

 - “A Duality of Duty: Pacific War Mobilization at the Japanese Eiwa Girls’ Schools,” New Voices in the History of War Seminar, All Souls College, University of Oxford, 18 July 2018

 - “In an Unlikely Time and Place: Seeking out Hidden Transnational Connections through the Eiwa School Network,” Oxford Sudbury Transnational and Global History Seminar: Graduate Approaches to Global History, Pembroke College, University of Oxford, 25 May 2018

 - “Murota Tamotsu and the Coexistence of Christianity and Japanese Nationalist Sentiment during the Pacific War at the Shizuoka Eiwa Jogakkō,” International History of East Asia Seminar, University of Oxford, 5 Feb 2018